-• Members of the Council have direct control over the council's financial and operating policies.
+Members of the Council have direct control over the council's financial and operating policies.
 Elected members are required to complete a Notice of Registerable Interests and notify the council of any changes within 28 days.
 Declarations of interests in meetings which include the personal interest of partners, relatives or friends, are also both recorded in the minutes of the meeting and signed in a book, which are open to public inspection.

-During 2008/09, the Grants Committee paid grants totalling £98,264 (£117,410 - 2007/08) to voluntary organisations in which no members declared an interest.
+During 2008/09, the Grants Committee paid grants totalling \pounds 98,264 (\pounds 117,410 - 2007/08) to voluntary organisations in which no members declared an interest.

-Councillors' allowances for the year 2008/09 totalled £166,016 (£171,727 - 2007/08).
+Councillors' allowances for the year 2008/09 totalled $\pounds 166,016$ ($\pounds 171,727 - 2007/08$).
 A detailed breakdown of these figures can be found in the Council's newspaper - Forward, which is distributed to all residents.

-♦ Officers
+• Officers

 If appropriate, Directors of the Council should complete a voluntary declaration of transactions involving related parties.
-The returns showed that in respect of the declarations made during the year to 31 March 2009 there were no material transactions.
+The returns showed that there were no declarations made during the year to 31 March 2009.

-Other Local Authorities and Precepting Bodies
+• Other Local Authorities and Precepting Bodies